AAnzel/aanzel.github.io/pages/software.md

 author_profile: true
 ---

-> 'Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.' -- Brian Kernighan
+> "Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it." -- Brian Kernighan

 All of the projects presented here were completed by me or in a team for academic and self-learning purposes.